react-navigation/react-navigation.github.io/versioned_docs/version-8.x/getting-started.md

 npm install react-native-screens react-native-safe-area-context @callstack/liquid-glass
 ```

-If you're on a Mac and developing for iOS, you need to install the pods (via [Cocoapods](https://cocoapods.org/)) to complete the linking.
+If you're on a Mac and developing for iOS, install the pods via [Cocoapods](https://cocoapods.org/) to complete the linking:

 ```bash
 npx pod-install ios